 Contributory Parent Visas are lodged outside Australia.
 Where as Contributory Aged Parent visas can be lodged while the applicant is in Australia.
 Which means applicant for visas in contributory aged parent category will be granted a bridging visa and can stay in Australia while their application is under processing.

 Base Application Charge: A$4225; Additional applicant charge for any other applicant who is at least 18: A$2110; Additional applicant charge for any other applicant who is less than 18: A$1060.
 Second installment (payable before grant of visa): A$29130; for any other applicant who is less than 18: A$2095.
+All applicants must pay visa 884 fee at the time of application.

 You cannot apply for this visa if you have already applied for or hold a Sponsored Parent (Temporary) Subclass 870 Visa.